| In the last quarter of 1997, I taught object-oriented

 this approach as a design paradigm and verify that it has been followed

+at each step in the analysis and design process.
 The key to understanding the essence of Objectory and use case-driven

 object modeling at the fundamental level is simple: write the user